 Joshua Project / JP

 The Joshua Project database is a global ethno-linguistic and ethno-cultural people group database from a church planting perspective.
 Joshua Project is an open system gathering data from a variety of sources including field missionaries and researchers, national and regional initiatives, census data and published sources.
 People groups on the Joshua Project list are defined by language, religion, culture and caste primarily based on on-site definitions.
-"Unreached" is defined as less than 2% Evangelical and less than 5% Christian Adherent.
-A distinctive of the Joshua Project list is defining people groups in South Asia primarily by caste / community rather than by language.
+"Unreached" is defined as less than 2% Evangelical and less than 5% Professing Christian.
+A distinctive of the Joshua Project list is defining people groups in South Asia primarily by caste / community and religion rather than by language.
 South Asia data is available at the country, state and district levels.
-Joshua Project marks as unengaged only those unreached people groups that are also in the IMB / CPPI list.
-Joshua Project uses Affinity Blocs and People Clusters for grouping peoples.
-Submit updates to email@example.com.
+Submit updates to [email protected].

 South Asia mixture of language and caste